 Melbourne Law School Mentor Program

 The Melbourne Law School Mentor Program provides an invaluable opportunity for students to develop a supportive relationship with an experienced law professional.

 The program is designed to motivate and encourage students and, provide them with a sense of direction for their career paths.

 Mentors are drawn from the legal profession and beyond, reflecting the diverse interests of our students.
 They are senior representatives of the legal, corporate, government and community sectors.
-Mentors are volunteers and are typically University of Melbourne alumni.
+Mentors are volunteers and are typically Melbourne Law School alumni.